Deliciously Organic

 Why Your “Normal” Thyroid Lab Results May Not Be Normal

-If you’d like to learn some first steps you can take to help support your thyroid, check out my class, “3 Keys to Thyroid Hormone Balance”.
+If you’d like to learn from first steps you can take to help support your thyroid, check out my class, “5 Keys to Thyroid Hormone Balance”.
 It’s just 45 minutes and I promise you’ll learn something new!

 Note: The purpose of this post is to give an overview of thyroid lab ranges from a holistic perspective.
 Due to biochemical individuality there can be many various reasons for the root causes of thyroid disease, levels that might be optimal for you because of your individual circumstance, and many ways to help improve thyroid in balance in the body.
 This information is not intended to take the place of your doctor’s advice.